koryca/sign-language-cnn-model-final/README.md

-how to run the code:
+How to run the code:

 1. Clone the code the run the train_cnn.ipynb to get the model

-2. It is coded in the deployment that the model will be used once it's properly generated

-3. Then type in command line
+2. Install virtualenv : pip install virtualenv

+3. Create the virtual environment : virtualenv env

+4. Activate it : source env/bin/activate

+5. Install dependencies : pip install -r requirements.txt

-streamlit run deploy_model.py
+6. To run the final application, execute : streamlit run deploy_model.py

-4. The UI for this model will run on http://localhost:8501 by default if you'd like to change the port, use the following line
+* It is coded in the deployment that the model will be used once it's properly generated ** To run the model on local: http://localhost:8501 by default if you'd like to change the port, use the following line

 streamlit run my_app.py --server.port (port number)